MCI D-Series: First Generation (Legacy)

 The 102-D3 and 102-DL3 were renamed D4000 and D4500 in 2001.
 In 2005, MCI started offering a facelifted model of the D-Series called the D4005 and D4505 to private-sector operators.
 The rear end cap design was updated in 2007 to accommodate new engines that met stricter EPA emissions regulations.

 Commuter coach models were offered with a large destination sign above the front windows and bi-fold doors.
-A prison transport coach version of the 40ft model was also offered, and continues to be offered as the D4000 ISTV.
+A prison transport coach version of the 40 ft model was also offered, and continues to be offered as the D4000 ISTV.